Rfluid/sleight/README.md

 # About

-Package to improve module/controller generation in fiber.
+Tools to organize your fiber app with module/controller declarations featuring out of the box multithread.

 # Example